warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 - A matcha latte cafe.
 - A mathematics-themed camp that serves pi(e) every day at 3:14pm.

 And that's just a few.
-This isn't even counting the art installations (more on those later)!
+This isn't even counting the art installations!

 ### So, what is Burning Man?
 Ben, my camp's lead in 2024, described it thusly:
 > "Burning Man is a **potluck** where you can bring literally anything."

 I agree with Ben's take.
-Some people bring loads of alcohol, period-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all this stuff is equally cool, and it's offered for free.
+Some people bring loads of alcohol, period-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all this stuff is equally cool, and it's always offered for free.
 Even those who attend just for the partying are here bringing their genuine self to those parties and contributing positive energy.
+Which is lovely.
+Virtually everywhere in Black Rock City has a welcoming atmosphere because virtually everyone has something nice to offer you: personal trinkets, camp amenities, or just a good vibe.
+Unsurprisingly, the default greeting here is a hug (given with consent), not a handshake.

 ## Stuff I did day to day
-What does one do at the potluck?
+What does one do at this potluck?
 Burn a man?
 Yes (but only on Saturday).

 > [!warning] Btw, images are buggy on this website
 > If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
 You should read the article first tho